StevensND/ghidra-port-mods-guide/Switch Guides/GDB/Using GDB on Switch (Real Hardware)/readme.md

 So yeah ...
 You can only follow this guide if you own a Switch with access to homebrew apps.

+However you can use the .pchtxt mod on emulators too.

 ## Requirements

 - Switch with Atmosphère and access to homebrew apps